Kevin Spacey Biography

 "Jack had a philosophy: if you have done well, then you're obligated to send the elevator back down for others." -- Kevin Spacey

-Recently, Spacey inhabited the role of Shakespeare's Richard III, the final production of Sam Mendes' Bridge Project.
-The play ran at the The Old Vic in London from June until September 2011, and then toured Greece, Hong Kong, Spain, Istanbul, Naples, San Francisco, Beijing, Singapore, Sydney, and Doha prior to a U.S. engagement at the Brooklyn Academy of Music from January 10 through March 4, 2012.
+Kevin Spacey inhabited the role of Shakespeare's Richard III in a play that ran at the The Old Vic from June until September 2011.
+He then took the play on a worldwide tour finishing with a U.S. engagement at the Brooklyn Academy of Music from January through March 2012.